mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 > - **Introduced:** `v4.0.0`

 > ### leadershipSkills
 > A list of formats the card is legal to be a commander in.
-See the [Leadership Skills](/data-models/leadership-skills/) data model.
+See the [Leadership Skills](/data-models/leadership-skills/) Data Model.
 >
 > - **Type:** `object{props}`
 > - **Introduced:** `v4.5.1`
 > - **Attributes:** <i class="optional">optional</i>

 > ### legalities
 > A list of play formats the card the card is legal in.
-See the [Legalities](/data-models/legalities/) data model.
+See the [Legalities](/data-models/legalities/) Data Model.
 >
 > - **Type:** `object{} | object{props}`
 > - **Introduced:** `v4.0.0`